 1. Blot excess urine

-Use dry towels or clean rags to blot up excess urine promptly.
+Blot up excess urine promptly with dry towels or clean rags.
 Avoid rubbing, as this can push the urine further into the mattress.
 Press down gently to absorb the moisture.

 After blotting up excess urine, sprinkle baking soda over the affected area and let it sit for 10–15 minutes.
 Baking soda will absorb the remaining moisture and reduce the rancid smell from the mattress.